samareshbera/samareshbera.github.io/_pages/about.md

 Openings
 ----------
 I have one project position vacant funded by SERB, Govt. of India.
 The scholarship will be as per the norms.
 [Email me](samaresh.bera@iitjammu.ac.in) your CV with the subject "CV for Project position".
+The candidate has the opportunity to enroll in the PhD degree program as per the rules and regulations at IIT Jammu.

 I am looking for candidates interested in pursuing PhD in systems and networking.
 [Email me](samaresh.bera@iitjammu.ac.in) your CV with the subject "CV for PhD position".